CodeKaaru/codekaaru.github.io/hushhush/privacy-policy.md

+This page is now moved to a [new location](https://hushhush-codekaaru.web.app/legal/privacy-policy.html).
+The privacy policy in the new location is modified to make the policy more elaborate and clear.
+Nothing is changed in terms of information collected by us.
+This page will not be updated in the future.
+For latest updates, please refer the new policy page which is effective from 24 Aug 2023.

 ## Privacy Policy | Hush-Hush

 This page describes the collection, use and disclosure of your personal information by us and third-party services used in the app.
 By choosing to use our app, you agree to the collection and use of information in relation to this policy.